srerickson/ucsb-writing-data/README.md

 ### `outputs/`

-This directory includes generated data results (see `embeddings.py`).
+This directory includes files with embeddings of student responses to survey questions (see `embeddings.py`).
+Embeddings are stored as [Parquet files](https://parquet.apache.org/) with the following columns:

+- `embedding` ([]float): the generated embedding from the student's response
+- `student_id` (string): opaque student identifier
+- `question_id` (string): the question associated with the student's response

 ### `query.ipynb`